uben01/petri_net/README.md

  1. ~~Check limits (like: no connections, single place or transitions)~~
  1. ~~Clear and reinitialize button~~ -- Solved by proper cleanup in the end and at run
  1. ~~Add manual~~
+ 1. ~~Consider making and object movable multiple times~~ -- Until it is connected or token is placed on it
  1. Place an object need a click and a drag, make it only one